MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/client-request-properties.md

 For a list of available query options, see [Query options](../rest/query-options.md).

-For example usage, see [Customize query behavior with query options](../get-started/app-basic-query.md#customize-query-behavior-with-client-request-properties).
+For example usage, see [Customize query behavior with client request properties](../get-started/app-basic-query.md#customize-query-behavior-with-client-request-properties).

 ## Query parameters